I live in Grand Cayman (The Cayman Islands) and we spotted our first lionfish on East End where I live in September 2009.

 Absolutely not – they are an unstoppable force now.
 How far and wide they will spread, no one yet knows.
 That depends on how much they can adapt to the more extreme conditions.
 Could we see lionfish off the coast of Canada?
 No one yet knows the extent of their final domination.

-Here in The Cayman Islands we are trying to stop these lionfish from taking over.
-The Department Of Environment regularly organise lionfish derbies (hunts).
-Also local dive companies regularly organise lionfish hunts.
-The dive operation I work for (Tortuga Divers) does hunts every Tuesday and Thursday afternoon with the customers pointing them out and the guides spearing them.
+Here in The Cayman Islands, we are trying to stop these lionfish from taking over.
+The Department Of Environment regularly organises lionfish derbies (hunts).
+Also, local dive companies regularly organise lionfish hunts.
+The dive operation I work for (Tortuga Divers) does lionfish hunts every Tuesday and Thursday afternoon with the customers pointing them out and the guides spearing them.
 We manage to keep our dive sites pretty clear with this constant attention, but between the dive sites?

 I also do my bit here with my wife, going out as many weekends as possible to catch them.
 Our record is 54 in one dive.
 We also caught 98 in just one day on 3 dives.
 Over the last couple of years we’ve certainly noticed in the main that the size of the lionfish in the areas we cover are smaller, and there are less now on sites we maintain than a few years back, so we certainly very much hope we are having at least a small positive impact with our work.

 Happy hunting.
 Remember Kill ’em and Grill ’em.